 Tips & Tricks

-- Try to purchase energy from a sustainable source through an energy supplier that provides it, for example Greenchoice or Qurrent.
+- Try to purchase energy from a sustainable source through an energy supplier that provides it, for example in the Netherlands; Pure Energie or Vanderbron.

-- Try to use generators as little as possible.
-If there is no way around it, then inquire about possibilities for generators on biodiesel or solar energy.
+- On location, try to connect to the grid or use electric generators and battery packs.
+We made a special interactive Film Harvest Map where you can find all the available public power points and sustainable power solutions for the Netherlands.
+Try to use regular generators as little as possible.
+If there is no way around it, then inquire about possibilities for generators on biodiesel.
 Read these reports on “green batteries” used in the event industry, but have been tested on film sets, such as the Firefly and the True Hybrid.

 - Clean any oil spills immediately and prevent it from sinking into the soil.